Prajwal6394/Frontend-dev/README.md

 # Course Application

 This is the frontend of the Course Management System, built using React.js.
-The application allows users to browse, enroll, and manage courses, providing responsive user-interface.
+The application allows users to browse, enroll, and manage courses.

 ## Table of Contents